zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

 | FINANCIALS\_REL | Table | Relational  | Data used Explain and Forecast features. |

-## Step 1: Create a data set from database
+## Step 1: Create A Data Set From Database

 1. In the home screen, click the humberger to select **Data** and then **Connections** tab.
 Select the  created connection and browse schema **OASLABS** as shown below.
 ![](./images/aa4.png " ")